lint-staged/lint-staged/README.md

 Starting with v3.1 you can now use different ways of configuring it:

 - `lint-staged` object in your `package.json`
-- `.lintstagedrc` file in JSON or YML format
+- `.lintstagedrc` file in JSON or YML format, or you can be explicit with the extension:
+  - `.lintstagedrc.json`
+  - `.lintstagedrc.yaml`
+  - `.lintstagedrc.yml`
+  - `.lintstagedrc.js`
+  - `.lintstagedrc.cjs`
 - `lint-staged.config.js` file in JS format
+  - `lint-staged.config.cjs` may also be used in case you have `"type": "module"` set in your `package.json`
 - Pass a configuration file using the `--config` or `-c` flag

 See [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for more details on what formats are supported.